An SAP license audit is:

 - User Classification: USMM helps classify users based on their activities, ensuring they are assigned the appropriate license type.

-- Detailed Reporting: The tool provides detailed reports on system usage, helping organizations identify discrepancies or potential compliance issues before an audit.
+- Detailed Reporting: The tool provides detailed reports on system usage, helping organizations identify discrepancies or potential compliance issues before they occur during an audit.

 3. SAP NetWeaver Administrator (NWA) License Management